Anti-Defamation League: 2010s

-The ADL says it has participated in YouTube's Trusted Flagger program and has encouraged YouTube to remove videos that they flag as hate speech, citing the need to "fight against terrorist use of online resources and cyberhate."
+The ADL says it has participated in YouTube's Trusted Flagger program and has encouraged YouTube to remove videos that they flag as hate speech, citing the need to "fight against terrorist use of online resources and cyberhate".
 The ADL's Center on Technology and Society launched a survey in 2019 exploring online harassment in video games.
 It found that the majority of surveyed players experienced severe harassment of some kind, and the ADL recommended increased content moderation from game companies and governments.
 On the other hand, the survey found that over half of players experienced some form of positive community in video games.
 A separate, earlier survey of the general population found that around a third of people have experienced some form of online harassment.

 In July 2017, the ADL announced that they would be developing profiles on 36 alt-right and alt-lite leaders.

+In a report from 2018, the ADL noted that the majority of domestic extremist-related murders in the United States over the past decade had been committed by white supremacists.
+Also in 2018, the ADL created an interactive database called the H.E.A.T.
+Map (Hate, Extremism, Antisemitism, and Terrorism) that is intended to display reported hate and extremism incidents across the United States.
+The tool allows users to filter incidents by location, incident type, ideological affiliation, and date range.

 In 2019 and 2020, ADL executives and staff testified multiple times in front of congressional committees concerning the dangers of right-wing domestic extremists.
-In a report from 2018, the ADL noted that the majority of domestic extremist-related murders in the United States over the past decade had been committed by white supremacists.
-In a 2023 report, white supremacists were also deemed responsible for 45% of right-wing extremism in the US from 2017 to 2022.